billdueber/line_iterator/README.md

 The buffer passed in is the contents of the record so far.

-Here's a simple implementation of a subclass whose records all have the same prefix string.
+Here's a simple implementation of a subclass that deals with records that are identified by contiguous lines that all have the same prefix string.

 Given the file: